Skip to main content

 Conclusion

 Security must be a primary consideration in multi-agent AI systems.
-By implementing these security best practices, you can protect your system from various threats while maintaining usability and performance.
+By implementing these security best practices — including the built-in sandbox, tool approval gateway, injection defense, and audit logging — you can protect your system from various threats while maintaining usability and performance.
 Remember that security is an ongoing process that requires constant vigilance and updates.